Cameron Vuong

 Cameron Vuong (born 5 August 2002) is an English professional boxer.
 He currently competes in the lightweight division.

 Career

 Vuong won the English National Amateur Elite Lightweight Championship in April 2023 and the Tri-Nations title a month later.

 He made his professional debut on 7 October 2023, stopping Engel Gomez in the fourth round of their six-round contest at Sheffield Arena.

 Vuong stopped Ishmael Ellis in the sixth round of a scheduled eight-round bout at Indigo at the O2 on 10 February 2024, and followed that up with a unanimous decision win against Jeff Ofori over 10 rounds at Resorts World Arena in Birmingham on 22 June 2024.

 He defeated Joe Underwood Hughes on points at Wembley Arena on 18 September 2024, before returning to Resorts World Arena and overcoming Gavin Gwynne by unanimous decision on 30 November 2024.

 Vuong defeated Jordan Flynn by stoppage in the seventh round at Planet Ice in Altrincham on 28 March 2025.

+He fought a rematch against Gavin Gwynne at the National Exhibition Centre in Birmingham on 29 November 2025, which ended in a majority draw.